NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 - **2a) Search database drug dictionary**
     - (i) chemical + proprietary term search (proprietary terms OPTIONAL - if complete data on chemical name, for each drug, even if also listed by its proprietary name)
     - This automated search for (i) puts chemical and proprietary terms within each drug list (child lists) nested within broader value sets (parent lists)

-For example, the STATA coding for BNF Ch.
+//For example, the STATA coding for BNF Ch.
 2.5.1 would be:

-            Child lists (drug lists within 2.5.1), including chemical and proprietary names: ambrisentan_list " "*ambrisentan*" "*volibris*" "
+//Child lists (drug lists within 2.5.1), including chemical and proprietary names:
+                ambrisentan_list " "*ambrisentan*" "*volibris*" "
                 bosentan_list " "*bosentan*" "*stayveer*" "*tracleer*" "

-            with the child lists nested within the:
+//with the child lists nested within the:

-            Parent list (value set for Ch.
-2.5.1): vasodil20501 " "*ambrisentan_list*" "*bosentan_list*"….”
+//Parent list (value set for Ch.
+2.5.1):
+                vasodil20501 " "*ambrisentan_list*" "*bosentan_list*".....”

     - (ii) search on underlying ontology (OPTIONAL - if have complete data on chemical name, for each drug)